tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/sparse_ops.md

      [x x x x x]
      [c x x x x]]

+Indices must be without repeats.
+This is only tested if validate_indices is True.

 ##### Args:

 *  <b>`sp_input`</b>: The input `SparseTensor`.
 *  <b>`default_value`</b>: Scalar value to set for indices not specified in `sp_input`.
 Defaults to zero.
+*  <b>`validate_indices`</b>: A boolean value.
+If `True`, indices are checked to make sure they are sorted in lexicographic order and that there are no repeats.
 *  <b>`name`</b>: A name prefix for the returned tensors (optional).

 ##### Returns: